Carole Brana

 Carole Brana is a French actress and model of Czech and Spanish descent.

 Early life

-After finishing high school Carole is in contract with the modeling agency Karin.
+After finishing high school Carole Brana was in contract with the modelling agency Karin.
 She has modelled for large cosmetic brands like Chanel, Lancôme, L'Oreal or Garnier.

 She was soon noticed by the casting directors and offered films.

 In 2008 she appeared as a female lead in À l'aventure by noted director Jean-Claude Brisseau.
 The following year, Carole Brana went to Hong Kong for the Franco-Chinese production Red Nights with Frédérique Bel and Carrie Ng.
-Since then she has appeared in many television and film projects, including Zombinladen: The Axis of Evil Dead, On/Off and her latest Replika.
+Since then she has appeared in many television and film projects, including Zombinladen: The Axis of Evil Dead, On/Off and Replika.

-You could see her in Olivier Marchal Movie « Carbone » with Gerard Depardieu and Benoit Majimel.
-In 2020, she appears with Dany Boon and Philippe Katerine in « Le Lion » directed by Ludovic Colbeau Justin.
+She can be seen in the Olivier Marchal movie Carbon with Gérard Depardieu and Benoit Majimel.
+In 2020, she appeared with Dany Boon and Philippe Katerine in Le Lion directed by Ludovic Colbeau Justin.